Mokaisen/brownbotics_dev/README.md

-# brownbotics_dev
+# brownbotics_dev environment
-Development repository for the robot cafe
+Development repository for brownbot

-New update for the readme file to test github behavior

-# Install IsaacLab
+# Install IsaacLab for isaac sim 4.2

 In order to install IsaacLab, some modification were needed it in the submodule.
 The version compatible with the isaac-sim container is the v1.4.1